Frequently Asked Questions

 Can you customize my pool equipment?
 What other equipment can I get?

-Yes, we can customize your equipment; we recommend name brands – Hayward, Pentair, and Sta-Rite.
+Yes, we can customize your equipment; we recommend all energy-efficient products and use the following name brands – Hayward, Pentair, and Sta-Rite.
 We can supply any combination of lighting, filters, pumps, heaters, salt water chlorinators, cleaners, and covers.

 What is a salt water chlorinator and how does it affect a pool?